carlquistb/bubbles/README.md

 - Database objects
   - database name : Bubbles.
   - table names: all caps, underscores.
   - column names: CamelCased.
-Column names begin with the name of the table they are in.
+ID columns begin with the name of the table they are in.
   - views: all begin with lowercase v, otherwise or treated the same as tables.
   - stored procedures: Name of sproc begin with 'usp,' then is CamelCased.
 Parameters are @ParamCamelCased.